-The video is co-directed by Cody Brown and Reba Fritz, and symbolizes both a creative journey and a return home to the collaborators, friends, and city that built singer Reba Fritz as an artist.
-Please share, follow, and add to playlists to help spread this great music…and join us in person for the album release party on November 19!
+The video for the first single “Still Learning” is co-directed by Cody Brown and Reba Fritz, and symbolizes both a creative journey and a return home to the collaborators, friends, and city that built singer Reba Fritz as an artist.

 Check out the Muskellunge backstory below by Simon Peter Groebner and prepare for lift off!

 Minneapolis, 1992.
 An underage fan sneaking into the dingy Uptown Bar — through the back door, next to the bathroom — pretty much knew what to expect.
 The dominant sound from smoke-clogged stages was loud, distorted and dangerous, with industry people big and small scouring local micro-scenes for the next angry thing.